Red carpet arrivals begin at an Oscars hoping for a comeback

 “We are heading in, we’ll see how this goes,” Nicholas Britell, nominated for his “Don’t Look Up” score said with a laugh and a shrug on the red carpet.
 “We’re all learning, we’re all learning.”

-Already inside the Dolby was Donald Mowat, nominated for hair and makeup for “Dune.”
+Already inside the Dolby long before showtime was Donald Mowat, nominated for hair and makeup for “Dune.”

 “I’ve been in this business for 35 years,” Mowat said.
 “This is already the Oscar for me.”